nerbiz/Valinator/README.md

 I need your clothes, your boots, your motorcycle and your HTML forms 😎

 ## Installation
-Use Bower to install ZeeValinator.
+Use Yarn/NPM to install ZeeValinator.

 ```
+// Using Yarn
+yarn add zee-valinator

+// Or with NPM
-bower install zee-valinator --save
+npm install zee-valinator --save
 ```

 ## Usage